 -NIET Chairman and TAP Founder Lowell Milken

-Since 1982, Lowell has also chaired the Milken Family Foundation, which he co-founded to lead advances in education, medical research and public health.
+Since 1982, Lowell has also chaired the Milken Family Foundation, which he co-founded to discover and advance inventive, effective ways of helping people help themselves and those around them lead productive and satisfying lives—the most conducive means to accomplish these goals being education.
 Among the Foundation's hallmark initiatives, Lowell created the Milken Educator Awards to celebrate, elevate and activate exemplary teachers and principals.
-Guided by the philosophy that the most talented in the profession should be honored and emulated—as they are in film, sports and many other fields—the Awards have surprised more than more than 2,600 educators with individual, unrestricted $25,000 rewards, presented during all-school ceremonies filled with cheering students, colleagues, distinguished officials and media.
+Guided by the philosophy that the most talented in the profession should be honored and emulated—as they are in film, sports and many other fields—the Awards have surprised nearly 2,800 educators since 1987 with individual, unrestricted $25,000 rewards, presented during all-school ceremonies filled with cheering students, colleagues, distinguished officials and media.
 Recipients, who become part of the National Milken Educator Network, are selected in early to mid-career for what they have achieved—and for the promise of what they will accomplish in the future.

 Named the "Oscars of Teaching" by Teacher magazine, the Milken Educator Award has become a national symbol of the crucial role that outstanding educators play in strengthening the skills, knowledge and experiences of the next generation of Americans and in encouraging talented young people to consider teaching as a career.

-Another organization creating exceptional learning opportunities for educators, students and the community at large is the Lowell Milken Center for Unsung Heroes.
-Established by Lowell in 2007 in collaboration with 1992 Kansas Milken Educator Norman Conard, the Center discovers, develops and communicates the stories of Unsung Heroes who have made a profound and positive difference on the course of history.
-Through student-driven, project-based learning, communities learn that each person—regardless of age or circumstances—has the responsibility and the power to take actions that create positive change in the world by improving the lives of others.
-LMC's inspiring projects have reached more than one million students in all 50 states with growing global reach.
+Another organization creating exceptional learning opportunities for educators, students and the community at large is the Lowell Milken Center for Unsung Heroes (LMC).
+Established by Lowell in 2007 in partnership with 1992 Kansas Milken Educator Norman Conard, LMC discovers, develops and communicates the stories of Unsung Heroes who have made a profound and positive difference on the course of history.
+Through LMC's project-based learning curriculum, educator fellowships and international student competitions, young people and entire communities learn that each person has the responsibility and the power to take actions that improve the lives of others.
+People from over 80 countries have visited LMC's Fort Scott, Kansas, headquarters featuring the Hall of Unsung Heroes with its interactive museum and research hub.
+Through its virtual presence, the Lowell Milken Center for Unsung Heroes impacts more than one million students and educators worldwide.

-In 2011, UCLA School of Law established the Lowell Milken Institute for Business Law and Policy to extend greater opportunities to students, faculty, young law practitioners and alumni.
-Building on the school's already outstanding programs, the Institute provides expanded expanded curriculum, clinical experience and scholarships for students; additional research opportunities and fellowships for faculty; respected business law conferences and a $100,000 Prize for New Entrepreneurs.
-The knowledge, skills and experience available through the Lowell Milken Institute will help ensure that UCLA law students are prepared to assume leadership roles in the practice of law as well as in business, government and philanthropy.
+In 2011, the UCLA School of Law established the Lowell Milken Institute for Business Law and Policy (LMI) to prepare students for outstanding careers and leadership in law as well as business, government and philanthropy.
+Building on the school's already outstanding programs, LMI provides expanded curriculum, clinical experience and scholarships for students, additional research opportunities and fellowships for faculty, respected business law conferences, and a $100,000 Prize for New Entrepreneurs.

-By creating strong and vibrant communities in philanthropy and business, Lowell actively promotes excellence in education for a global economy.
-He is co-founder of Knowledge Universe Education, the worldwide leader in early childhood education; and chairman of London-based Heron International, a European force in property investment and development.
+By creating strong and vibrant communities in philanthropy as well as business, Lowell actively promotes excellence in education for a global economy.
+Among other business leadership roles, he chairs the National Realty Trust in the U.S., and London-based Heron International, a worldwide force in property development.

-Lowell's accomplishments have been acknowledged with honors from the National Association of State Boards of Education, the Horace Mann League, the National Association of Secondary School Principals, Hebrew Union College and UCLA School of Law.
+In 2017, Lowell was presented with the prestigious Education Commission of the States James Bryant Conant Award for significant individual contributions to American education.
+His accomplishments have also been acknowledged with honors from the National Association of State Boards of Education, the Horace Mann League and the National Association of Secondary School Principals.

 To learn more about Lowell Milken, visit http://www.niet.org/who-we-are/our-team/about-lowell-milken.